stanbrub/bencher/README.md

 	result = relation.join(adjectives, "adjective_id").join(animals, "animal_id").view("Values", "adjective_name", "animal_name")

 The script imports three different CSV files, showing the timing for each along the way.
 Finally, it joins the three tables together to produce a fourth, again showing the timing of the operation.

+There are three possible ways to provide the code for a statement:

+- In a `"text"` element that corresponds to a single string for a single line of code to execute.
+- In a `"text"` element that corresponds to an array of strins, each with a line of code to execute.
+- In a `"file"` element that indicates a python source filename with code to be executed line by line.
+  If the file name is relative, it is looked up in the same directory or the parent directory relative to the file where it is specified.

 # About Data Types #